Vinssou/Reacher/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

+### Watch the agent
+To simply watch the agent, run the cells one by one, but not the one that train the agent.
+Then the agent will load the weight and you could watch the result of the DDPG agent.

 ### Distributed Training

 For this project, two separate versions of the Unity environment are provided: